How to Make Fresh Homemade Ciabatta Bread

 How to Make Ciabatta Rolls

-Follow the recipe as outlined above or in the recipe box below until the step in which you remove the dough from the refrigerator; then, sprinkle a work surface with flour.
+Follow the recipe in the recipe box below until the step where you remove the dough from the refrigerator; then sprinkle a work surface with flour.
 Turn the dough out, sprinkle the surface with more flour, and pat it into a rectangle.
-(Note: This method, unlike above, follows a traditional ciabatta method — there’s no preshape or final shape.
-I prefer doing this with rolls for simplicity.
-It’s nice not having to ball up 8 portions of dough.
-If you wish, of course, you can ball up each round of dough.)

 Divide into 8 portions.